GRE Issue Prompt (Topic) and Sample Essay

 The GRE Issue writing task is designed to test your ability to communicate a position on an issue effectively and persuasively.
 Your basic task is to analyze the issue presented, considering more than one perspective, and to develop and support your position on the issue.
 There is no "correct" answer.
 [Issue format and directions]

-Issue prompt No. 1 consists of an Issue statement followed by a directive for responding to the statement.
+The following GRE-style writing prompt consists of an Issue statement followed by a directive for responding to the statement.
 Keep in mind: the Issue statement here is not from the official pool, and so you won't see this one on the actual GRE.

 Some people believe that government regulation is needed in order to ensure the safety of consumer goods, while others believe that voluntary efforts of the producers of those goods suffice.